 Below is a chart that highlights where Redfin estimated 331 Vicente at a reasonable $2,137,200 and where it finally sold.
 At $2,900,000, this is also about $500,000 more or 20% higher than what I would have guessed it would have sold for.

 Absent the later discovery of some unusual financial reason that justifies this price, it is clear from this example that the demand for the West Portal neighborhood has ticked up faster than what Redfin and rabid market observers like myself have realized.

-Therefore, an enlightened buyer should consider looking in the West Portal neighborhood ASAP for similarly remodeled homes in similar locations close to the average price/sqft of $824 and bid accordingly.
+Therefore, an enlightened buyer should consider looking in the West Portal neighborhood ASAP.
+The buyer should find similarly remodeled homes in similar locations close to the average price/sqft of $824 and bid accordingly.
 A homebuyer could potentially bid up to $1,000 – $1,100/sqft for a similar property knowing that she has a $100 – $200/sqft buffer in case of a decline thanks to 331 Vicente.

 The data that comes out from the Multiple Listing Service is always lagging.
 Hawk-eye buyers have about a 1-2 month window to take advantage of the lagging data before the new data feeds into the system and prices recalibrate.

-But even when this $2.9 million price point gets entered, it may not significantly move the needle because it would be just one sale out of perhaps 15 – 20 for the previous quarter.
+But even when this $2.9 million price point gets entered, it may not significantly move the needle.
+It would be just one sale out of perhaps 15 – 20 for the previous quarter.

-Therefore, buyers will likely have a 1-4 month window to take advantage and bid with confidence before the computers and people reset the true value of the neighborhood.
+Therefore, buyers will likely have a 1-4 month window to take advantage and bid with confidence before the algorithms and people reset the true value of the neighborhood.

-Use the MLS data as ammo to offer prices closer to the average, while knowing that the real trend is pushing prices higher!
+Use the MLS data as ammo to offer prices closer to the average.
+This is despite knowing that the real trend is pushing prices higher!